remarkablemark/remarkablemark.github.io/_posts/2019/2019-07-12-rollup-commonjs-umd.md

  export default config;
 ```

-Then set the environment variable before running the build command:
+Set the environment variable before you run the build command:

 ```sh
 NODE_ENV=production npm run build
 ```

-Or set the environment variable in the `package.json` build script itself:
+Alternatively, this can be done in the `package.json` build script:

 ```json
 {